punamahire/StageIt_Final_Capstone/StageIt/client/README.md

 ---

-Stage It is a Full-Stack application where users can book and manage appointments with home-stagers and the stagers can view all of their appointments at one place.
+Stage It is a full-stack web application where clients who are looking to stage their homes for open house or sale, can look for stagers and make appointment with them.
+At the same time, the stagers can view and manage their appointments at one place.

-While creating a gallery, users can select from different layouts.
-They can add photos to the gallery.
-When the user will share this gallery with others, they will view the photos from the gallery in the selected layout.

 The application enable users to: